 Factories at Histon, Huntingdonshire and Montrose in Scotland covered a total of 2.5 million square feet.
 Freehold farms covered 8,000 acres, and leasehold covered 1,000 acres.
 There were also manufacturing facilities at York and Wisbech, and Newry in Northern Ireland.
 The management comprised of members of the Chivers family.
 There were around 4,000 employees.

-Chivers was acquired by Schweppes, the British soft drink manufacturer, in 1959.
+Chivers was acquired by Schweppes, the British soft drink manufacturer, for £1.6 million in 1959.
 It was a friendly takeover, approved by the Chivers board of directors, all of whom were family members, and owned the majority of the shares.

 Schweppes merged the company with other large sweet spreads manufacturers: Hartley’s, Rose’s and Moorhouse, but concentrated production at Histon.